10 Tips for Creating the Perfect Shopify Web Design

 That being said, as a seller or dropshipper, creating an online store for your own business, can be extremely overwhelming.
 Especially if you’re a beginner and you’re starting from scratch.
 For that matter, one of the easiest ways to go about web design is to use Shopify.

 As you certainly know, Shopify is an online eCommerce platform that offers store owners the possibility to create both dropshipping and traditional eCommerce stores and is used equally as much by both rookies and expert retailers.
-This eCommerce platform is the third most dominant, currently hosting over 500,000 stores which collectively have garnered over $40 billion in sales.
+This eCommerce platform is the third most dominant, currently hosting over 4 million stores.
 This is why many suppliers choose to collaborate with the platform in order to offer their clients smooth integration either via a plugin, or, for example, like fashion supplier BrandsGateway, via a Shopify App.

 Pick a theme that best reflects your aesthetic

 First impressions are essential.
 This means that setting the right tone and atmosphere for your online store is going to make a huge difference to the UX of your shoppers.
 When it comes to web design, Shopify offers their clients a plethora of ready-to-use templates and the best Shopify themes.
 You can choose from dozens of free ones or purchase a theme that costs between $140-180.
 When picking out your theme it is important to think about what kind of ambiance you want to create.

 Keep it clean and simple